In the past, documentaries and movies have often portrayed serial killer Ted Bundy as some sort of evil genius.

 Yes, he did.
 But look at how that turned out.

 These are not the actions of a smart man.
-These are the actions of a man who believes that he is smarter than what he actually is.
+These are the actions of a man who believes that he is much smarter than he actually is.

-If you found this article interesting, then you might want to check out the following:
+If you found this article interesting, then you might like the following: